gabbriella1/Best-Value-for-Money-Product-Analytics-on-Amazon/README.md

 # Best-Value-for-Money-Product-Analytics-on-Amazon

-This project analyzes the relationship between product ratings, review sentiment, and price to assess **value-for-money (VFM)** for Amazon products=.
+This project analyzes the relationship between product ratings, review sentiment, and price to assess **value-for-money (VFM)** for Amazon products.
 Using large-scale product metadata and customer reviews, we built custom scoring metrics and NLP pipelines to identify patterns in consumer perception and product worth.

 ---